 Coronavirus | Belgian measures for businesses

-Since 18 March different authorities (EU, national, local) took measures in Belgium to reduce the spreading of the COVID-19 virus.
+Since 3 March 2020 different authorities (EU, national, local) took measures in Belgium to reduce the spreading of the COVID-19 virus.
 In order to overcome the economic impact of these decisions, many compensating measures were taken.

 We provide you with an overview of the most relevant actions that were taken by the competent authorities, updated on a regular basis.

 3. Banking & Finance

 Natalie Reypens is a member of the Loyens & Loeff International Tax Services Practice Group and heads the Belgian Transfer Pricing Team.
 She is a partner in our Brussels office.
 She focuses on corporate and international tax law.T: +32 2 743 43 37 E: [email protected]

 Kris De Schutter is partner in and chairman of the Employment & Benefits practice group in Belgium.
 He has over 18 years all-round experience in collective and individual employment law, with a particular focus on transformation, especially from a holistic view linked to alternative (flexible) remuneration, restructurings and change processes.T: +32 2 700 10 13 E: [email protected]

 Marc VermylenManaging Partner Belgium Attorney at Law